 Read our CIT Bank review to learn more about CIT’s other banking services.

-The Betterment Everyday Cash Reserve pays 0.40 percent on all deposits.
+The Betterment Cash Reserve pays up to .10 percent on all deposits.
 This rate is on the low end of the best high-yield savings rates.

 Like Chime, the pandemic has impacted Betterment’s rates.